NCEAS/metadig-engine/docs/developer-guide.md

 The metadig-py component is a Python package that assists in the authoring of metadig-engine checks written in Python. metadig-py is made available to metadig-engine by building the Python package from the [metadig-py](https://github.com/NCEAS/metadig-py) repository, then placing the `metadig-py` directory in the metadig-engine working directory, which is described in [Running metadig-engine](#running)

+The Python package built by this package is required for meatdig-engine at runtime.

 Currently this file has to be manually installed to /opt/local/metadig/metadig-py (also available from /mnt/k8ssubvol/metadig/metadig-py).

 See https://github.com/NCEAS/metadig-py for details on building and deploying metadig-py.